schollii/terraform-variables/README.md

   to establish syntax and processing of expressions, but not the behavior of functions or the meaning of blocks.

+- It would be awesome if defaults could be built from expressions using only other variables.
+This would allow for defaults based on actuals, eg if two database types are supported but with slightly different defaults, then the actual value of a var could be used in `object({dbname=optional(string, var.dbdefaults[var.dbtype])})`, default

 # Solution Chosen

 This section describes the latest elements of a solution that addresses all points.